HTML 5 Frameworks

 - First app with Ember.

-New framework proposed by Google, to solve the problem of the complexity of Web applications.
+Framework proposed by Google, to solve the problem of the complexity of Web applications.
 This vague objective leads to better modularity and encapsulation of application components.
 The object orientation moved to application level.
 You should also be able to write the minimum code to make the application.

 This so-called components here are new tags with interaction or data-binding preset.
 It goes beyond Angular, another project from Google, adding new attributes to HTML with automatic databinding, because Polymer is based on a new backend.